Significant Dates for 2024 Temple Artists

 - December 2023: 2024 Temple selected and artists notified

-- February/March: Kick-off meetings with major stakeholders including Burning Man ’s Fire Art Safety Team, Communications Department, Temple Guardians, and the community group the Temple Builders Guild
+- February/March: Kick-off meetings with major stakeholders including Burning Man’s Fire Art Safety Team (FAST), Communications department, Temple Guardians, and the Temple Builders Guild

 - April/May/June: Monthly calls with Burning Man Artist Liaison

 - June 1: Art Support Services (ASS) resource request due

-- July 1: Crew members finalized, names for tickets, early arrivals, and vehicle passes submitted
+- July 1: Crew members finalized, names for tickets, work access passes, and vehicle passes submitted

 - Wednesday, August 7: Work access to site for survey, no on-site overnight camping

 - Thursday, August 8: Work access to set up camp, overnight camping commences

-- Friday, August 11: Delivery of construction materials.
-Scheduled heavy equipment support and resources available starting at 10am
+- Friday, August 9: First day of delivery of construction materials and scheduled heavy equipment support and resources become available

 - Thursday, August 22: Relocation of worksite camp to city camp

-- Sunday of event opening, sunrise: The Temple is fully installed and turned over to participants and Temple Guardians
+- Sunday of event opening, sunrise: Temple is fully installed and turned over to participants and Temple Guardians

 - Sunday of event opening, 6pm: Burning Man event officially begins

-- Sunday before Labor Day: The Temple is turned over to the Burn Crew and Temple Guardians as early as 8am
+- Sunday before Labor Day: Temple is turned over to the burn crew and Temple Guardians as early as 8am

-- Sunday before Labor Day: The Temple Burns at 8pm
+- Sunday before Labor Day: Temple burns at 8pm

 - Thursday after Labor Day: Temple project completes LNT operations of the installation and build site

 - October 1: Final report (Artist Feedback Form) and high-resolution images due

-- November 15: On-playa services and resources accounted for and remaining Performance Deposit returned
+- November 15: On-playa services and resources accounted for and remaining performance deposit issued